smeisler/Meisler_Reading_FBA/README.md

 - Read the note above about running FBA jobs scripts, and then run bash scripts 1-5.

 ## 4) Second-level manual QC
-- Run Jupyter notebook 4.
+- Run Jupyter notebook 2.

 ## 5) Finish FBA preparations
 - Run bash scripts 6-9.
 8a and 8b can be run concurrently.
-- While the scripts are running, you can analyze phenotypic data and make the necessary files for running the ModelArray analyses in Jupyter noteboook (notebooks 5 and 6).
+- While the scripts are running, you can analyze phenotypic data and make the necessary files for running the ModelArray analyses in Jupyter noteboook 3.

 ## 6) Run ModelArray analyses